Who are your heroes?

 In academia, graduate and undergraduate student TAs are often unsung heroes who save the day on a daily basis.
 To all who helped me grade and keep my sanity, thank you!
 Who has made your job easier and more pleasant?

 Last but not least, are the students who allowed me to teach them and have taken what they learned to go above and beyond in their own careers.
 I learned so much from teaching and if I helped make my students' Purdue experience as positive as my own, I achieved my goal.
-They were my motivation to take on the task of editor-in-chief for the Academy Guide to Nutrition Communication.
+They were my motivation to take on the task of editor-in-chief for the Academy of Nutrition and Dietetics' Communicating Nutrition: The Authoritative Guide.
 I hope to leave a legacy to future generations of nutrition communicators.

 People are what make any institution or organization great.
 People who extend a welcome and make us want to be there in the 1st place, people who make learning or working exciting and role model excellence, people who share a common mission to make a difference in other people’s lives.
 Heroes - who are yours?